Hoxolotl/SciFiDB/README.md

 # Running
 After installing the node_modules using "npm install":

-* start the database and front end server from the command line interfaces:
+* start the database and front end server from two command line interfaces:
-  * in the SciFiDB folder open a terminal and type "npm start"
+  * one with "npm startDB" to start the database
+  * one with "npm run startFE" to start the front end php server

 # Explanation